Transport in Pakistan: Cars

-Luxury SUVs and cars are owned by the elite in urban cities and by many large landowners in the villages and rural areas, thus making them a fairly common sight in Pakistan.
-The most popular models are the Toyota Land Cruiser, Toyota Prado, Land Rover Range Rover, along with several Mercedes-Benzes, BMWs and Audis.
+Over the years, the number of cars on Pakistani roads has tripled.
+Traffic jams are common in major cities across Pakistan.
+Luxury SUVs and cars are owned by well-off people.

 Future cars

-Students and teachers from the National University of Science and Technology developed Pakistan's first ever hybrid gasoline car, the Devrim II, inspired by the Turkish model Devrim.
-Before that, students from Naval College Karachi and Ghulam Ishaq Khan Institute also made a successful hybrid car, but Devrim II is the most effective one.
-The group, the Pak-Wheelers, had succeeded in 2011 in developing a car with a fuel efficiency of 450 kilometres per liter, but were trying to improve it to more than 700 by using hybrid technology.
+Students and teachers from the National University of Science and Technology in 2010 developed Pakistan's first ever hybrid gasoline car, the Devrim II, based on the Turkish Devrim.
+Before that, students from Naval College Karachi and Ghulam Ishaq Khan Institute had made a less effective hybrid car; the group, the Pak-Wheelers, had succeeded in 2011 in developing a car with a fuel efficiency of 450 kilometres per liter, but were trying to improve it to more than 700 by using hybrid technology.